WHY BEING A BIRD CITY

 Above Photo: Members of the Wisconsin Audubon Council join members of the Bird City Wisconsin Steering Committee on Oct.
 23, 2010, at the Goose Pond prairie outside Madison, Wis.
 Representatives of Audubon chapters statewide rallied to celebrate their success in launching Bird City applications from Stevens Point, Green Bay, Lake Geneva, Williams Bay, Oshkosh and Hales Corners.
 The Goose Pond Sanctuary is among 3,000 acres preserved by the Madison Audubon Society.

 THE HISTORY OF BIRD CITY WISCONSIN

-For the 80% of Americans that live in urban areas enjoying nature often means watching birds.
-Urban dwellers may encounter Canada Geese, Ring-billed Gulls, and Mourning Doves, but careful observation can also reveal Common Nighthawks circling the skies or a Screech Owl perched in the backyard.
+For the 80 percent of Americans who live in urban areas, enjoying nature often means watching birds.
+Urban dwellers may encounter Canada Geese, Ring-billed Gulls, and Mourning Doves, but careful observation can also reveal Common Nighthawks circling the skies or a screech-owl perched in the backyard.

 In 2009, WBCI members received a planning grant for Bird City Wisconsin through the TogetherGreen program, an alliance between the National Audubon Society and Toyota.
-This grant was awarded to the Milwaukee Audubon Society, the current home of the Bird City Wisconsin program.
-Bird City's physical address is at the Schlitz Audubon Nature Center.
+The grant was awarded to the Milwaukee Audubon Society.